Terracoding/terracoding.github.com/_posts/2013-08-05-A-Solution-for-a-Distributed-Team-Problem.md

 **We previously tried solving this problem in two ways:**

-- We tried consolidating the tools we use (e.g. why use Dropbox and Google drive, just use one).
+We tried consolidating the tools we use (e.g. why use Dropbox and Google drive, just use one).
 But this presents another problem: people's preferences.

 People want to use a certain tool over the other, because they also use it elsewhere (at work, personal stuff).
 If as a team we decide to ditch one of two competing tool, chances are those who were not in favour will stop using the chosen tool.

-- Chat (campfire), we have hooks to push data, like errors / Sprintly cards, etc.  That works well to a certain extent until we try to find something that someone had said a couple of days back.
+We also utilised group chat (campfire as an example).
+This is where we have hooks to push data like errors notifiacations / Sprintly cards.
+These notifications are posted to the relevant chat rooms.
+That works well to a certain extent until we try to find something that someone had said a couple of days back.

 **The solution we are working on:**